-Then there’s a specific call of God Himself upon one’s life that always results in salvation.
+Then there’s a specific call from God Himself upon one’s life that always results in salvation.
 To illustrate, if there are ten unsaved people sitting in church on a Sunday morning, and the gospel message is clearly proclaimed, all ten of those individuals hear the words of the message; this is the general call that goes out to the world.
-However, only 4 of them hear the voice of God Himself, calling them to His Son for salvation; this is the specific call of God upon their lives.
+However, only 4 of them hear the voice of God Himself, calling them to His Son for salvation.
+This is the specific call of God upon their lives.
 This is made clear in the following passages:

 (Matthew 22:2-3) – 2 “The Kingdom of Heaven is like a certain king, who made a wedding feast for his son, 3 and sent out his servants to call those who were invited to the wedding feast, but they would not come…….14 For many are called, but few chosen.”
 (WEB)

 Many are called via the words (preaching) of the gospel message, but “few are chosen.”
 In other words, those who are chosen for salvation are those who are called via the voice of God Himself, where God directly intervenes in their lives.
 This is even more clearly illustrated in 1 Corinthians 1:22-24:

 (1 Cor 1:22-24) – 22 For Jews ask for signs, Greeks seek after wisdom, 23 but we preach Christ crucified: a stumbling block to Jews, and foolishness to Greeks, 24 but to those who are called, both Jews and Greeks, Christ is the power of God and the wisdom of God; (WEB)